Tech-at-DU/Flask-Playlister/P04-Showing-One-Playlist/content.md

 Remember always start with what the user will see and do.
 To create the show action, you will want to start by making a link to the playlist from our index action template.
 Your route has to follow the `/playlists/:id` structure.

 MongoDB automatically creates an `_id` attribute on anything you save.
 So we can use that `_id` attribute for our `:id` in the route.
-This is called the **Url or Request Parameter** and we access it in Express using the `req.params` parameter inside a controller route.
+This is called the **Url or Request Parameter** and we access it in Flask using a parameter inside of the controller route.

 > [action]
 >